 YERBA MATE GOURD: A BRIEF GUIDE TO CARING FOR AND BENEFITTING FROM IT

 When people in South American and other cultures gather to drink Mate tea from a Yerba mate gourd, there is even some degree of ceremony associated with this gathering.
 There are rites performed the same way every time, including gathering around a campfire in reverent silence, pass the Mate cup around the circle, and then ending their time with peaceful conversation.
-For those who are interested in learning more, read on to know more about what a Yerba mate gourd is, how they are made, and how to care for these gourds so that they last a long time.
+For those who are interested in learning more, read on to know more about what a mate gourd is, how they are made, and how to care for them, so they last a long time.

-What is Yerba mate and where does it come from?
+Do you wonder What is Yerba mate and where does it come from?
 The Yerba Mate plant, which is primarily found in South America, has long been recognized as a nutrient-rich superfood.
 Not only is it a central nervous system stimulant that has been deemed safer and more effective than coffee, but it is also rich in free radical-fighting antioxidants, has been used as a bile-stimulating and bacteria-reducing digestive aid, and is known to help with everything from weight loss to mental focus and cardiovascular health.

 CALABASH (TRADITIONAL) GOURD